csaf-poc/csaf_distribution/docs/csaf_downloader.md

       --version    Display version of the binary
   -v, --verbose    Verbose output
-  -r, --rate=      The average upper limit of https operations per second
+  -r, --rate=      The average upper limit of https operations per second -H, --header=    One or more extra HTTP header fields

 Help Options:
   -h, --help       Show this help message